AIMultipleAIMultiple

 Quantization

-Quantization, as illustrated in the figure below, often involves reducing the precision of model weights in machine learning by converting high-precision values (like 0.9877 in the Original Matrix) to lower-precision representations (like 1.0 in the Quantized Matrix).
-This process decreases model size and can speed up computation, albeit with a potential loss in accuracy.
+Quantization, as illustrated in the figure below, often involves reducing the precision of model weights by converting high-precision values (such as 0.9877 in the Original Matrix) to lower-precision representations (such as 1.0 in the Quantized Matrix).
+This process reduces model size and can speed up computation, albeit at the potential cost of accuracy.

 As illustrated in the figure, distributing the large ‘Model Parameters’ across multiple GPUs (GPU 1 and GPU 2) allows users to run larger, more capable models on hardware they manage, overcoming single-GPU memory limitations and making self-hosting feasible.
 This effectively pools resources, optimizing the use of available hardware to meet the demanding requirements of modern LLMs.

-Figure 2.
-Comparison of GPU memory allocation for a large language model.
+Figure 2: Comparison of GPU memory allocation for a large language model.
 On the left, a single GPU holds both the model parameters and the KV cache.
-On the right, using two GPUs, the model parameters are distributed across both GPUs, while each GPU maintains its own separate KV cache.
+On the right, with two GPUs, the model parameters are distributed across both GPUs, while each maintains its own KV cache.

 Off-loading

-Parameter off-loading optimizes LLMs for self-hosting by addressing the limited memory available on consumer GPUs.
+Parameter offloading optimizes LLMs for self-hosting by addressing the limited memory available on consumer GPUs.
 This technique involves dynamically moving parts of the large model, such as inactive “expert” parameters in MoE models, between the fast GPU memory and slower system RAM.
-By doing this, offloading allows users to run large, powerful models on accessible hardware that wouldn’t otherwise have enough dedicated GPU memory, making self-hosting feasible.3
+By offloading, users can run large, powerful models on accessible hardware that wouldn’t otherwise have enough dedicated GPU memory, making self-hosting feasible.3

 Model sharding

 Sharding, as illustrated in the image below, divides the complete “Large Language Model” into several smaller, more manageable “Model pieces.”
 This technique allows the distribution of these pieces across multiple devices (like GPUs) or even different types of memory within a self-hosted setup.
-By breaking down the model, sharding overcomes the memory limitations of individual hardware components, making it possible to run large models on personally managed infrastructure.
+By breaking down the model, sharding overcomes the memory limitations of individual hardware components, enabling the deployment of large models on personally managed infrastructure.

 FAQ about self-hosted LLMs